 Become a criminologist

 Understand why crimes are committed and how they impact society with a Bachelor of Social Science With a Major in Criminology.
-With a strong focus on psychology, law and society, this industry-recognised online criminology course gives you an opportunity to make a difference in the lives of those affected by crime.
+With a strong focus on psychology, law and society, this industry-recognised criminology degree gives you an opportunity to make a difference in the lives of those affected by crime.

 By examining the motivations behind criminal activity, you will learn how to analyse trends, formulate policies and create systems to help prevent it.
 And when you graduate, you’ll have the skills to work in all corners of the justice system, from victim support to corrections programs.